garrettwesley/fa17-lec6-demo/README.md

 **Route**

 Let's create a `POST` route for the form to visit when it is submitted.
 We will want the route to be for `restaurants/:id` and this should go to `reviews#create`.
-This allows us to have the restaurant id in params so we can set the review's restaurant to be the id of the restaurant's page we are on.
+This allows us to have the restaurant id when we get `params[:id]` so we can set the review's restaurant to be the id of the restaurant's page we are on.

 **form_for**